 Human resource is considered as key to the future growth strategy of the Company and looks upon to focus its efforts to further align human resource policies, processes and initiatives to meet its business needs.
-The Company has been very proactive to support all it's workforce at all the levels in best possible manner during the entire Covid-19 pandemic period.
-The Company has disbursed salaries and wages during entire lockdown period to its staff, associates and contract work force.
-The Company has also developed its infrastructure and facilities by which many employees are able to work from home.
-This has helped the Company to continue to provide efficient services to all its stakeholders during the whole year marred by pandemic Covid-19.
+The Company has been very proactive to support all it's workforce at all the levels in best possible manner.
+The Company has a continuous process to monitor individual performance.
+The Company continued to have cordial and harmonious relations with its employees.